ssloy/ssloy.github.io/docs/strange/earnshaw.md

 A ball on the hill has gravitational **potential energy** proportional to height.
 The slope of the hill tells the ball which way it will roll: the steeper the slope, the stronger the force.
 Note that the potential itself is a scalar quantity — it tells you “how much energy per unit particle is stored at this point,” not the force.
-The force comes from the gradient of the potential: the slope of the “energy landscape.”
+The force comes from the gradient of the potential: it is the slope of the “energy landscape.”

 In my thought experiments, all coefficients are either zero or one.
 Therefore, both the charge $q$ and the permittivity $k$ are unit.
 That is, a single fixed charge creates a potential measured by the formula $f = 1/r$, where $r$ is the distance to the charge.

-Let us use python to draw the map of the potential of our system made of four charges:
+Let us use python to draw the map of the potential of our system made of four charges.
+Then we can use this function to compute the electric potential of a point $(x,y)$ due to a single charge located at the point $(a,b)$:

 ```python
 def f(a, b, x, y): # electric potential due to a point charge located at a,b